Operator Learning for Robust Stabilization of Linear Markov-Jumping Hyperbolic PDEs: Application to traffic congestion problem

 Using the above settings, we numerically solve the Kolmogorov forward equation and get the results of the probability of each mode in the whole time period.
 The probability evolution is shown in Fig~\ref{proandstates}.
 We adopted the DeepONet framework~\cite{lu2021learning} to train the neural operators in this paper.
 The DeepONet framework consists of brunch net and trunk net which can learn the different components of backstepping kernels.
-The DeepONet diagram we used in this work is shown in Fig.~\ref{deepdia}.

 The input of the brunch net are the parameters of the ARZ system in the nominal mode, that is, $\lambda_0$, $\mu_0$, $\sigma^+_0$, $\sigma^-_0$, $\varphi_0$, and $\varrho_0$.
 The input of the truck net is chosen as the triangular domain grid.